-- (1) Turn ON the Controller while the safety door is open in order to boot the controller software. - (2) Make sure that "Safety" is displayed on the main window status bar. - (3) Close the safety door, and turn ON the switch connecting to the latch release input.
+- (1) Turn ON the Controller while the safety door is open in order to boot the Controller software. - (2) Make sure that "Safety" is displayed on the main window status bar. - (3) Close the safety door, and turn ON the switch connecting to the latch release input.
 Make sure that the "Safety" is dimmed on the status bar.

 The information that the safety door is open can be latched by software based on the latch release input condition.
+To cancel the condition, close the safety door, and then close the safety door latch release input.